voodoo12345/credits-docs/source/system_architecture.rst

 The client is expected to be able to generate and store user's private keys, create transactions, provide proofs and upload signed transactions to the blockchain via HTTP API.
-Also it should be able to interact with end user, however design on this side is beyond the scope of Credits blockchain development.
+Also, it should be able to interact with end user, however, design on this side is beyond the scope of Credits blockchain development.

-For all the cryptographic and blockchain primitives implementation and for reference interfaces we advise to use open source Python :ref:`common libary <common-library>` provided by Credits.
+For all the cryptographic and blockchain primitives implementation and for reference interfaces we advise to use open source Python :ref:`common library <common-library>` provided by Credits.
-However it's totally possible to create separate implementation in another language as long as the interfaces are conformed.
+However, it's totally possible to create a separate implementation in another language as long as the interfaces are conformed.